 Allison has managed to successfully yoke education and practice resulting in a wealth of experience and knowledge.
 With a Bachelor of Art in Dramatic Art (BADA) from the University of the Witwatersrand (1998) including merit awards across all majors (Acting, Directing and Television), followed by a Masters in Fine Art (MFA) Degree in Film and Television from the University of Cape Town (2010), during which she was awarded The Rosalie van der Gucht Scholarship for her research into fictional character development in South African TV drama, Allison’s primary ambition over the course of her career has been to assist in creating high quality TV programs that make a tangible and valuable contribution to the African television industry.

 Having worked as a TV Story Consultant and Story Doctor since 2009, Allison’s portfolio includes South Africa’s critically acclaimed daily drama Isibaya, currently broadcast on Mzansi Magic (DStv channel 161).
 Creative, collaborative and strategic, Allison has played a significant role in the story design and development of the multi-award winning Nigerian soap opera Tinsel from its inception in 2008 until Season 8 in 2015.
-As it approaches it’s 1,700th episode, Tinsel is recognized as the longest running soap in Nigerian television history.
+As it approaches it’s 1,700th episode, Tinsel is recognised as the longest running soap in Nigerian television history.
 Allison has also played a significant role in the design and development of the Nigerian hit telenovela series Hotel Majestic.
 Both Nigerian series are broadcast to over 50 African countries on the Africa Magic Showcase channel – the largest broadcast platform on the continent that a daily TV series can reach.

 Previously Allison held the position of General Manager at M-Net Nigeria (2006 – 2007).
-Based in Lagos, she focussed on establishing relationships with the country’s diverse network of producers and regulatory officials, whilst identifying opportunities for investment into local production in order to develop the Africa Magic footprint.
+Based in Lagos, she focused on establishing relationships with the country’s diverse network of producers and regulatory officials, whilst identifying opportunities for investment into local production in order to develop the Africa Magic footprint.
 This role built upon expertise she had gained previously as Commissioning Editor for M-Net South Africa.
 Her broadcasting credits during this time include, amongst others: Idols West Africa, Big Brother Nigeria, Edge of Paradise and Doctors’ Quarters.

 Allison’s production portfolio includes the South African leg of the hit reality show The Amazing Race (season 7).
 She served as Creative Producer/ Writer for Endemol Namibia, producing the talk-show Movers & Shakers and game show Streetlive for the Namibian Broadcasting Corporation in Windhoek.
 Prior to Namibia she worked as as post production supervisor on the daily drama Isidingo, Content Producer for Big Brother Africa (season 1), Content Director for Big Brother SA (season 2) and Head of Content Project Fame.
 Her reality programming experience earned her a guest lecturer spot at the University of the Witwatersrand in 2002 and 2003.
 But Allison’s real passion lies in story and content development – as evidenced by her work as Key Creative for Endemol South Africa.